Veterinarian with dog

 Talk to your veterinarian regarding the use of this medicine in puppies.

-Dog’s Size (kg) Meloxicam Oral Liquid for Dogs Bottle Size
+Dog’s Size (kg) Bottle Size

 10 ml 32 ml 100ml 180 ml